Thuppakki

-The project, which marked the beginning of a collaboration between Vijay and Murugadoss, was reported in July 2011, and the film's title was formally announced on the same year in December.
+The project, which marked the beginning of a collaboration between Vijay and Murugadoss, was reported in July 2011, and the film's title was formally announced that December.
 Principal photography commenced in January 2012 and ended that October.
-Filming mostly took place in Mumbai, except for two song sequences which were taken in Bangkok and Switzerland respectively.
+Filming mostly took place in Mumbai, except for two song sequences which were filmed in Bangkok and Switzerland.
 The film's soundtrack was composed by Harris Jayaraj with cinematography handled primarily by Santosh Sivan and editing by A. Sreekar Prasad.